sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     uranus$ gem install rails --version 4.0.13 --no-ri --no-rdoc

+### Create the application directory
+We create a deployment directory to host our beta version of Secondhand.

+    uranus$ sudo mkdir /var/www/secondhand-beta/

 ### Create a virtual host for the beta server
 Now we copy the secondhand.conf to secondhand-beta.conf and change the Ruby version in the Apache's secondhand-beta.conf virtual host